-What can students do Go to rooms. on-site in their free Stay in common rooms. time?
+What can students do on-site in their free time?
+Go to rooms.
+Stay in common rooms.
 Sit outside on the grass or in a student area.
-Can students leave No. If you need to leave the campus for any reason, speak to your group leader. the campus?
-Explain why you want to leave the campus and what is the reason.
-Student supervision All students are under supervision by centre staff who are easily accessible. during free time
+Visit shops in a specified area while on an excursion provided they stay in groups of 4 and follow procedures.
+Can students leave the campus?
+No. If students need to leave the campus for any reason, they must communicate their rationale to their group leader and MLA staff.
+Student supervision during free time All students are under supervision by centre staff and/or Group Leaders who are easily accessible.

-4 Prevent Duty
+4. Prevent Duty